Ethics Codes On Confidentiality In Psychotherapy and Counseling

 B.3.e.
 Transmitting Confidential Information

-Counselors take precautions to ensure the confidentiality of information transmitted through the use of computers, electronic mail, facsimile machines, telephones, voicemail, answering machines, and other electronic or computer technology.
-(See A.12.g.)
+Counselors take precautions to ensure the confidentiality of all information transmitted through the use of any medium

 B.3.f.
 Deceased Clients